brianbochicchio/udacity-classic-arcade/README.md

 ## How to Play

-Move your player from the grass to the water with the arrow keys on your keyboard.
-Avoid bumping into the bugs.
+Use the arrow keys to navigate your player from the grass to the water.
+Each time you reach the water you will score 100 points.
+You will also trigger a random bonus item to appear.
+The heart grants an extra life.
+The green gem grants a 200 point bonus.

+The game also tracks your high score until you fresh the game browser.
+My best score in testing is 5700.
+Can quickly can you beat it?!

 [Start the Game](https://brianbochicchio.github.io/udacity-classic-arcade/)